On this page

 The quadratic formula is $x = \frac{-b \pm \sqrt{b^2-4ac}}{2a}$.

-The parser produces nodes like:
+The parser produces an mdast node:

 json